PizzaHut.com

 Exploring placement and visibility

-I thought how we could invite users to localize from the homepage — exploring variations in wording, CTA labels, UI treatments, module placement, and visual hierarchy.
+I explored how we could invite users to localize from the homepage — evaluating variations in wording, CTA labels, UI treatments, module placement, and visual hierarchy.

 We tested locations across the homepage — in the header, just below it, above or below the hero, and after the deals — to find the right balance between visibility and distraction.